 Summary

-This lesson is a middle school adaptation of the high school "How Does Your Garden Grow?" lesson.
-Students will explore soil health principles, soil chemistry, nutrient cycles, environmental impacts of soil quality, and human influence on soil health.
-Students will create public service announcements (PSA) supporting the benefits of maintaining soil health or consequences of current soil health threats.
+This middle school lesson is adapted from the high school lesson "How Does Your Garden Grow?"
+Students will explore principles of soil health, soil chemistry, nutrient cycles by testing and analyzing soil samples.
+Students will also explore humanity's impact on soil health and create public service announcements that explain threats to soil health and how to avoid or mitigate those threats.

 Essential Question(s)